akaAgar/briefing-room-for-dcs/Include/Markdown/Manuals/User_In_Mission_Manual.md

-# User in mission manual (TODO: UPDATE 2024)
+# User in mission manual
-__Last Edited: 23/12/2021__
+__Last Edited: 18/01/2024__

 This manual contains everything you need to know to play a mission generated in BriefingRoom

-**This manual is not complete yet, additional information will be added in future revisions.**

 ## Basic Flow
 When you start the mission you will generally find there are no aircraft flying (Except AWACS if SKynet IADS is on).
 Neither are there any moving vehicles.
 Don't worry these will spawn when you take off.
 We do this to avoid stuff moving too far or running out of fuel before players are ready especially in MP.
+There are settings like Scramble start that override this.

 Once one player takes off this mission starts.
 Over the minute or so aircraft will spawn this can involve friendly or hostile CAP.
-You are provided with audio and visual confirmed kill call outs these will be different if its a objective target or just target of opportunity.
+You are provided with audio and visual confirmed kill call outs these will be different if its a objective target or just target of opportunity (Callouts can be muted in Mission Options of BR).
 Completing an objective also gives a chance for friendly or hostile CAP to spawn in so get on the AWACS radio channel and stay alert.
+If you use advanced spawning then it will have chances to spawn CAP on detection and other kill events.

 When you complete all objectives you are told the RTB.
 This isn't mandatory and the mission won't end if you land so feel free to keep playing.
 You can get a updated mission status though the F-10 Commands.